synyker/distsys_cats/README.md

 ## Instructions
 To run the scripts, simply start cordy.sh.
 Cordy will then start up listy.sh on its' specified node, mouse.sh on a random node from the list of nodes and two instances of chase_cat.sh on the two first nodes in the ukkonodes file.

+The scripts can be run on any linux server with a shared filesystem with the ukko nodes.

 ## Execution process
 Since the execution process of the chase_cat.sh, listy.sh and mouse.sh are really simple, I will not detail them here.
 The actual script files are simple, well commented and implemented according to the instructions.